 How Should You Dose Weed Cookies?

 One of the most important aspects of consuming weed cookies is understanding potency.
-Unlike smoking or vaping, where you can control the dose in real-time, edibles require more careful consideration.
-Weed cookie recipes usually list the total amount of THC per cookie, but beginners should aim for a dose of around 5-10 mg of THC for their first time.
+Unlike smoking or vaping, where you can control the dose in real time, edibles require more careful consideration.
+Weed cookie recipes usually list the total amount of THC per cookie, but beginners should aim for a dose of around 5-10 mg of THC for the first time.
 More experienced users may feel comfortable with doses ranging from 20-30 mg, depending on their tolerance.

 Dosage Guidelines for Beginners